hashicorp/boundary/README.md

 database and KMS.
 The steps below, along with the extra information needed for permanent installations, are detailed in our [Installation Guide](https://www.boundaryproject.io/docs/installing).

+> ⚠️  Do _not_ use the `main` branch except for dev or test cases.
+Boundary 0.10 introduced release branches which should be safe to track, however, migrations in `main` may be renumbered if needed.
+The Boundary team will not be able to provide assistance if running `main` over the long term results in migration breakages.

 ## Quickstart with Boundary Dev

 Boundary has a `dev` mode that can be used for testing.
 In this mode both a